alysivji/advent-of-code/2025/README.md

 Got the algorithm correct for the test case for Part 1, but it's not efficient enough to solve the actual example.
 Think I need to do something with greedy algoriths.
 Maybe as a heuristic, pick the button that gives you the minimum number of digits off.

+Tried a heap, but my comparator function might not be completely correct here.
+Again, works for some cases, but not all.

 ## Todo

 - [ ] fix import errors in IDE for node imports